AlexDegerman/weather-app-next/README.md

 # 🌤️ Weather App – City Weather Lookup

 ## Overview
-A clean and intuitive weather application that allows users to check current weather conditions for any city worldwide.
+A clean and intuitive weather application that allows users to check current weather conditions and the next two days’ forecast for any city worldwide.
 Features Google OAuth2 authentication and is powered by the WeatherAPI service.

 <img src="./assets/weatherapp-homepage.png" alt="Weather App Homepage" width="200">